nerdimite/nerdimite/readme.md

 ## I'm a Deep Learning Engineer, Solutions Architect, JAMstack Developer, and Student!!

 - 👨‍💻 Love to Code
-- 📚 3rd Year Undergrad majoring in CS with AI
+- 📚 4th Year Undergrad majoring in CS with AI
 - 🤖 My research interests in AI include Transformers, NLP, Neuro-Symbolic AI, and Model-based Reinforcement Learning
 - 🌐 I find Serverless and JAMstack fun
-- 🥅 2021 Goals: Teach an AI to play Minecraft
+- 🕹️ Minecrafter
-- 🕹️ Game I Play: Minecraft
+- 🥅 2022 Goals: Teach an AI to play Minecraft

 ### Languages and Tools: